-There is a great need for a new secondary school in the north of the borough and the Aldridge Academy will help address this.
-Over 30 per cent of local students already travel outside the Royal Borough for their secondary education and by 2018 there is likely to be an increase of over 1,200 secondary school age pupils seeking places in the Royal Borough's schools.
+There is a great need for a new secondary school in the north of the borough, and the Kensington Aldridge Academy will help address this.
+Over 30 per cent of local students already travel outside the Royal Borough for their secondary education; by 2018, there is likely to be an increase of over 1,200 secondary school age pupils seeking places in the Royal Borough's schools.
 As a non-denominational school, the Academy will provide a greater choice of school to residents living in the area.
-The Council has £17.6 million of funding from government to build the new academy
+The Council has $\mathfrak{L}17.6$ million of funding from the Government to build the new academy and will add $\mathfrak{L}10.7$ million from its own resources.

-The Kensington Leisure Centre will be rebuilt on its existing site, which is adjacent to the Aldridge Academy at a cost of $\pounds 20$ million.
+The Kensington Leisure Centre will be rebuilt on its existing site, which is adjacent to the Kensington Aldridge Academy, at a cost of £29.5 million.
 The rebuilt leisure centre will provide excellent new sports and leisure facilities to residents in the north of the Royal Borough.
+There will also be provision to improve the local 'public realm'.
+For example, new play equipment and landscaping.

 The Council currently contributes £5.5 million from its revenue budget to its capital expenditure each year.
 This contribution enables the Council to support its capital programme without borrowing money - thereby avoiding the borrowing costs associated with doing so.
-This forms an important component of a balanced Council budget and its investment in it services.
+This forms an important component of a balanced Council budget and its investment in its services.

-Full details of the Capital Programme are available on the Council's website.
+Full details of the capital programme are available on the Council's website.